MicrosoftDocs/altspace-vr/altspace-vr/faqs/business-faq.md

 ### How many people can attend a large scale event?

-Events can hold up to 1,000+ users in any given event using our Front Row feature.
+Events can hold up to 1,000+ users in any given event using our [Front Row feature](/windows/mixed-reality/altspace-vr/faqs/scaling-audiences).

 ### What are the mechanisms/protocols in place regarding IT security?

 We comply with Azure Cloud Security.
-See https://azure.microsoft.com/en-us/overview/security.
+See [Azure Security Overview](https://azure.microsoft.com/en-us/overview/security).

 ### What type of encryption do you support?